turnermike/docker-my-lamp/README.md

 4. Select Classic Load Balancer, then click the Continue button.
 5. Enter a Load Balancer Name (my-lamp-load-balancer).
 Leave other settings at default.
 6. Click the Next: Assign Security Groups button.
 7. Choose Select an existing security group.
-Select your desired security group (my-lamp-load-balancer).
+Select your desired security group (ssh-http-anywhere).
 8. Click the Next: Configure Security Settings button.
 9. Ignore any warnings at this step and click the Next: Configure Health Check button.
 10. Leave all default settings except for Ping Path, change to "/".